Angel-L-G/Ant-Project/README.md

     <li>
       <h4>Diference in between ant roles, like workers-warriors;</h4>
       <p>
-        1. Workers: can do everything but they are weaker.
+        1. Workers: can do everything but they are weaker.<br/>
-        2. Soldiers: cant build, but are stronger and better in combat.
+        2. Soldiers: cant build, but are stronger and better in combat.<br/>
         3. Queen: the only thing the it does is lay eggs.
       </p>
     </li>
     <li>
       <h4>Expand and build your nest;</h4>
       <p>
-        1. the nest will be like a divided board, where you have a small zone in wich you will find only three workers and the queen.
+        1. the nest will be like a divided board, where you have a small zone in wich you will find only three workers and the queen.<br/>
         2. you will need to excavate around your queen and make your tunnels, in wich you'll place the eggs.
       </p>
     </li>
     <li>
       <h4>Explore for resources;</h4>
       <p>
-        1. in this process food will be needed, so your ants will need to scavange for food outside the nest.
+        1. in this process food will be needed, so your ants will need to scavange for food outside the nest.<br/>
-        2. events will occur while your ants are outside the nest, so you should think twice before sending ants outside.
+        2. events will occur while your ants are outside the nest, so you should think twice before sending ants outside.<br/>
         3. there will be diferent zones with some changes in the events dificulty and on the rewards.
       </p>
     </li>